the time has come to

 These cards were relevant in the original Game of Arbor, but are no longer used in Arbor: Reawoken.

-THE GOAL OF THE GAME
+GOAL OF THE GAME

 GLORY